 I visited the plane wreck is probably the worst time of year – winter.
 The winds were easily 70kmph (45mph) with an average ambient temperature near 0C (30F).
 However, getting to the plane crash is relatively easy; a monster bus shuttles people from the roadside parking lot approximately 2km to the plane wreck every 30 minutes.

-Despite all the challenges with this remote destination, the site remains a popular dark tourism destination for photographers and adventurers who seek to capture the eerie beauty of the abandoned plane in its stark, windswept surroundings.
+Despite all the challenges with the Iceland plane wreck, the site remains a popular dark tourism destination for photographers and adventurers who seek to capture the eerie beauty of the abandoned plane in its stark, windswept surroundings.